Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 We also need to protect the rollup from spam.
 In a standard blockchain, spam is handled by ensuring that everyone pays for the computation that the network does on their behalf.
 Transactions with invalid signatures are filtered out at the peer-to-peer layer and never get included in blocks.
-This means that an attacker wanting to spam the rollup has no asymmetric advantage.
+This means that an attacker wanting to spam the blockchain has no asymmetric advantage.
 He can send invalid transactions to the few nodes he happens to be directly connected to, but they will just disconnect.
 The only way to get the _entire blockchain network_ to process a transaction is to provide a valid signature and pay enough gas fees to cover the cost of execution.